cynthiatreger/hs-and-ars-for-avs-and-internet-connectivity/README.md

 | ARS1 | 1/ propagates the default route learnt from the FW NVA + the AVS ranges forwarded by the AVS NVA via the FW NVA to the On-Prem over ER and to the Spoke VNets, 2/ advertises the OnPrem + the hub and spoke VNet ranges to the FW NVA |
 |ARS2 | 1/ propagates the default route + the On-Prem + the H&S VNet ranges to AVS, 2/ advertises the AVS ranges to the AVS NVA |

-:arrow_right: Internet connectivity can be provided either by the FW NIC facing the AVS NVA or a 3rd dedicated NIC on the FW NVA. *GW route propagation* should be disabled for that NIC.
+:arrow_right: Internet connectivity can be provided either by the FW NIC facing the AVS NVA or a 3rd dedicated NIC on the FW NVA.

+:warning: *GW route propagation* should be disabled for that NIC.

 2 options for the FW NVA to AVS NVA transit:
 1. **UDRs**